 - Arbitrary screen time limits don't work because they aren't pragmatic.

-- We need to teach our children how to have healthy screen time habits.
+- You need to teach your child how to have healthy screen time habits.

 - For most children, these skills won't just develop naturally; they have to be taught.

-You can be the one to teach your children and students all of the above!
-Start right here by clicking below to download my free checklist and sharing it with your kids!
+You can be the one to teach your child all of the above!
+Start right here by clicking below to download your free checklist and sharing it with your child!

 AUTHOR: GALIT BREEN